Simenfv/Simenfv/README.md

 I'm **Simen Førdestrøm Verhoeven**, a master's student at **NTNU Trondheim** passionate about **Artificial Intelligence**, **Machine Learning**, and the intersection between **technology and business**.
 I enjoy working on data-driven projects, learning new tools, and collaborating with others who share an interest in AI innovation.

 - **💡 Interests:**
-    - Artifical Intelligence, Machine Learning and programming in general
+    - Artificial Intelligence, Machine Learning and programming in general
     - Sports and social activities
 - **🏦 Education:**
     - I'm a student at **NTNU Trondheim**